moldyn/dcTMD/docs/maintenance.md

 ## Upload to PyPI

 There is an CI to publish new versions automatically.
-Therefore, a new relase needs to be published.
+Therefore, a new release needs to be published.
 Please ensure that each release is based on a tag.

 ## Build and Upload to PyPI (admin only)